by N.A Miller

 He turned his head and looked around and did not see the plane anywhere around him.

 “I must have.”
 Tom thought as he tried to sit up again but could not.
 Here the Major turned his head and peered at the strange-looking being that stood beside him.
-He looked human enough but he wore that of a clean room bunny suit that was white and he had dark skin, and faded crystal blue eyes.
+He looked human enough but he wore a clean-room bunny suit that was white and he had dark skin, and faded crystal blue eyes.

 “You have crossed over across the corridor that connects the two planes of the universe.
 What you know as Matter and Anti-matter.”
 It said, “You should not be here as the universe is out of balance.”